 If you yearn for long stretches of unspoiled coastline, take a drive down the east coast.
 Aside from a few small towns dotting the countryside, you'll find little else here but sand and palm trees.
 Waters here tend to look muddy, and watch out for those undertows.
 Trinidad's beaches are a fun supplement to your main activities.
 But if you plan on making beach excursions the cornerstone of your trip, Tobago offers much more.

-You will find an abundance of beaches to choose from on the island.
-If you are hoping to enjoy some peace and quiet, you are likely to be rewarded, since some of these beaches are relatively secluded and free from over-development.
-Simply click on the name of the beach to get additional information about that particular location.
+You will find a large number of beaches to visit on the island.
+If you're looking for a quiet getaway, you are likely to be rewarded, since some of these beaches are fairly secluded and quiet.
+For more detail concerning one particular beach simply click on the names of the ones you want to learn about.

 |Balandra Bay||0.4 mi.
 South of Central Rampanalgas||North East|